CO-PLAYERS OF THE YEAR

 He notched the game-winner in a nonleague match against Juniata in the second overtime.
 The midfielder also beat New Oxford with a game-winning goal with 18 seconds left in the game.
 Roy also was selected to the Pennsylvania Soccer Coaches Association All-State Team.

 Ian Wolfe, Red Lion: The junior had a nice season for the Lions, scoring against a number of Division I opponents.
 He scored two goals in both wins against Dover.
-Wolfe also found the back of
+Wolfe also found the back of the net in contests vs. South Western and Central York.

 Brandon Arnold, Red Lion: Among the highlights of the season for the senior was a goal in a Lions win vs. Greencastle-Antrim.
 His play on the field helped generate seven wins for Red Lion.